SwiftERM Hyper-personalisation for ecommerce email marketing

 However, site search is treated by many marketing and customer service heads, as well as their IT counterparts, as a commodity.
 End-user experience is seldom optimal, and the ability of customers or employees to locate relevant information quickly is sometimes a challenge.

-Natural language processing continues to show promise, as do semantic analytics that examine documents with linguistic intelligence, statistical analysis and other means of comprehension.
+Natural language processing continues to show promise, as do semantic analytics that examines documents with linguistic intelligence, statistical analysis and other means of comprehension.
 The ability to find documents will become more challenging as the documents rely increasingly on video or imagery.
 Video search is particularly problematic because conventionally occurring metadata is sparse and visual lexicons are still undefined.
 However, using speech analytics on the audio portion of video recordings presents an initial entry point for analysing, classifying and tagging this knowledge source.

 Use Conversational AI to Allow for New Types of Conversational Engagement When Customers Search for Information